 What has happened in Afghanistan?

-After 20 years of war, new leadership is now in place after the country's government collapsed and the Taliban military group took control of the capital city of Kabul.
+After 20 years of war, new leadership is now in place after the country's government collapsed.
+The Taliban military group took control of the capital city of Kabul.
 The group captured Kabul on 15 August 2021.
 It came after foreign forces withdrew from Afghanistan on 31 August 2021.

 Why have people been evacuated?

-People have been evacuated from Afghanistan's capital city, Kabul, since the Taliban took over the country by force.
+People have left Afghanistan's capital city, Kabul, since the Taliban took over the country by force.

-The UK government’s top priority is to do all it can to deliver on its obligations to British nationals, and those who have helped the UK, and to get them out of Afghanistan as quickly as possible.
+The UK government’s top priority is to do all it can to deliver on its duty to British nationals.
+Also those who have helped the UK, and to get them out of the capital as quickly as possible.

 What is government’s support for Afghan citizens?